approov/quickstart-android-kotlin-okhttp/README.md

 Note that the minimum SDK version you can use with the Approov package is 21 (Android 5.0).

-Please [read this](https://approov.io/docs/latest/approov-usage-documentation/#targetting-android-11-and-above) section of the reference documentation if targetting Android 11 (API level 30) or above.
+Please [read this](https://approov.io/docs/latest/approov-usage-documentation/#targeting-android-11-and-above) section of the reference documentation if targeting Android 11 (API level 30) or above.

 ## INITIALIZING APPROOV SERVICE
 In order to use the `ApproovService` you must initialize it when your app is created, usually in the `onCreate` method: